 These data were originally supplied by the USDA Natural Resources Conservation Service (NRCS) about agricultural conservation practices supported by USDA.
 This is the most reliable and uniformly available dataset to the member states of the Hypoxia Task Force (HTF) on conservation activities available and are referred to here as “common data”.
 These data were first culled by pulling out “Practices Providing Water Quality“.
 Data were extended through a grant by the Walton Family Foundation to include information suggested by the HTF Nonpoint Measures Workgroup in their May 2018 report.
 Extensions were done using a set of assumptions developed by Dr. Reid Christianson and the conservation practice tracking team through SERA-46 in support of the HTF.
 In addition to extending these data, quality control was done to find and replace data that may have been mis-keyed on entry.
 An example would be practices entered with non-standard units like feet, when the typical unit is acres.
-The procedures for this approach are under revision, though generally consist of developing a relationship between funding rates for the location and year and the standard unit (e.g., typical $/ac, which can be used to calculate acres).
-More documentation on this step will be coming in the future.
+The procedures for this approach can be found in the appendix of this Summary Report, though generally consist of developing a relationship between funding rates for the location and year and the standard unit (e.g., typical $/ac, which can be used to calculate acres).

 The data display below is showing, by 8-digit watershed, conservation practices influencing water quality.
 Data include area treated by specific conservation practices, and the life of these practices has been accounted for – meaning a selected year shows practices that may have been put in previously, but are still active.
 Not all practices with native units other than acres have been “converted” to acres treated, as these relationships are not yet fully understood.
 Further, a water quality benefit has not been developed for all practices included in the list.
 Additionally, a set of Lessons Learned was developed in 2018 while working with two pilot states (Indiana and Arkansas) during framework development.